beta-europe/france.beta-europe.org/_pages/MEUP.md

 **I want to go to MEU Paris, but I also love the idea of going to MEU Lisbon.
 What should I do?**

 Don’t you worry!
-I you feel like it and want to try not one but two weeks in the MEU world, nothing prevents you from taking part in both!
+If you feel like it and want to try not one but two weeks in the MEU world, nothing prevents you from taking part in both!
 MEU Paris ends the day MEU Lisbon participants are supposed to arrive, so you can use the 8th to make the trip.

 # Roles presentation